By Hayley Stobbs R.Ac, CNC | Acupuncture Victoria BC

 - Non-perceived, e.g. a big celebration

 Both perceived and non-perceived sources of stress are obviously inevitable and unavoidable parts of our human existence.
 To an extent, accepting that stress happens, “so what”, is a part of the healing.
 At the same time, increments of pro-active participation with one’s relationship to their mental-emotional state must become routine in order for healing to take place.
-Regular self-care opens up space for awareness, intuition building, prevention, and understanding so that health and happiness may become more available.
+Regular self-care opens up space for awareness, intuition building, prevention, and understanding so that rest and relaxation, and ultimately health and happiness may become more available.

 Common biomedical causes and effects of anxiety: